CodeForAfrica/HURUmap-Data/README.md

 ### Generating SQL

 - Run the command `yarn sequalize` or `node index.js` and all the sql files will appear in the `sql` folder

+## Graphql

+The data can be accessed using postgraphile graphql.

+### Development

+Postgraphile cli use can be found here: https://www.graphile.org/postgraphile/usage-cli/